 7.2 Effects of Combined Oral Contraceptives on Other Drugs

 COCs containing EE may inhibit the metabolism of other compounds (e.g., cyclosporine, prednisolone, theophylline, tizanidine, and voriconazole) and increase their plasma concentrations.
 COCs have been shown to decrease plasma concentrations of acetaminophen, clofibric acid, morphine, salicylic acid, and temazepam.
 Significant decrease in plasma concentration of lamotrigine has been shown, likely due to induction of lamotrigine glucuronidation.
 This may reduce seizure control; therefore, dosage adjustments of lamotrigine may be necessary.

-There is little or no increased risk of birth defects in women who inadvertently use COCs during early pregnancy.
-Epidemiologic studies and meta-analyses have not found an increased risk of genital or non-genital birth defects (including cardiac anomalies and limb reduction defects) following exposure to low dose COCs prior to conception or during early pregnancy.
+There is no use for contraception in pregnancy; therefore, Larin 24 Fe should be discontinued during pregnancy.
+Epidemiologic studies and meta-analyses have not found an increased risk of genital or nongenital birth defects (including cardiac anomalies and limb-reduction defects) following exposure to CHCs before conception or during early pregnancy.

 Safety and efficacy of norethindrone acetate and ethinyl estradiol tablets have been established in women of reproductive age.
 Efficacy is expected to be the same in postpubertal adolescents under the age of 18 years as for users 18 years and older.
 Use of this product before menarche is not indicated.